MProx/Sphero_mini/README.md

 # Sphero_mini
-An unofficial Python library (work in progress) for controlling the sphero mini robot
+An unofficial Python library (work in progress) for controlling the [Sphero Mini](https://www.sphero.com/sphero-mini) robot

-## Dependencies:
-This library uses the Bluepy library for BLE communication, so make sure this is installed:

-    pip install bluepy --user

 ## Progress:
 I am actively working on this project, but it is still in it's infancy.
 For now, this library can only do the following:
 * Come out of sleep mode